10100programer/Nano-Paste/README.md

 The Idea is simple, have a place where you can paste data to, and get a url returned where people can read said data.

 * I want to develop this in C# .net Core ~6~ 5 so it can be deployed to both linux and windows.
-* I want to first make the back end API
+* ~I want to first make the back end API~ Front end it is
-* Then make a simple bootstrap interface
+* ~Then make a simple bootstrap interface~ Went with Angular
-* Then I would like to try Angular JS and see how it will appear
+* ~Then I would like to try Angular JS and see how it will appear~
-* I want to support mysql/mariadb, and MicrosoftSQL More to come as I think of it
+* ~I want to support mysql/mariadb, and MicrosoftSQL~ mariadb More to come as I think of it

 While still in development this is more of the look we are going for.